-There will be a new edition of VOILA at ISWC 2016.
-Details can be found on the VOILA 2016 workshop website.
+VOILA! will take place again at ISWC 2019.
+Details can be found on the VOILA 2019 workshop website.

 'A picture is worth a thousand words', we often say, yet many areas are in demand of sophisticated visualization techniques, and the Semantic Web is not an exception.
 The size and complexity of ontologies and Linked Data in the Semantic Web constantly grow and the diverse backgrounds of the users and application areas multiply at the same time.
 Providing users with visual representations and intuitive user interfaces can significantly aid the understanding of the domains and knowledge represented by ontologies and Linked Data.
 There is no one size fits all solution but different use cases demand different visualization and interaction techniques.
 Ultimately, providing better user interfaces and visual representations will foster user engagement and likely lead to higher quality results in different applications employing ontologies and to the proliferation of Linked Data usage.